 5 Ways to Immerse Yourself in Learning a New Language

-If it has been on your bucket list to learn a second language, congratulations on getting started towards attaining that goal!
+If learning a second language has been on your bucket list, congratulations on getting started towards attaining that goal!
 It doesn’t take long to see how quickly you forget what you’ve managed to retain during your initial training.
 But, no worries, you’ve got this!
 Like with most things in life, the more you practise, the more proficient you will become in your chosen language.
 Sometimes it’s hard to squeeze in more practice outside of that once a week class, so here are some ways you can get the most out of the language learning experience and ensure that your new-found knowledge doesn’t evaporate while you sleep.

 1. Study While you Snooze

 Speaking of sleep, it’s a great time to absorb a bit more information.
 Even though your conscious mind has shut down for the day, your subconscious is still hard at work helping you take in new data and cement in the information you’ve taken in during the day.
 Find or make a recording of your lessons and put it on repeat while you slumber.
 If you feel like it might be interrupting your precious R.E.M. sleep, set a timer for an hour and at least fall asleep to the sounds of the foreign tongue.

 Whether it’s movie night or you’re the type of person who likes to have the TV on as a companion as you move throughout your day, reset your habits–and your television selections.
 Foreign films with subtitles are a fantastic way to hear accurate dialect while seeing the words that deepen your understanding of the translation.
 With repetition, remove the subtitle option and see if you can follow along with the conversation.
 If foreign films aren’t your thing, click on a soap opera or dubbed movie for extra exposure.